 Sustainably and equitably improve and expand Atlanta’s network of public parks, greenspaces and trails.

 Park Pride is committed to ensuring that greenspace issues are prominent topics in the upcoming elections for Atlanta’s next mayor and City Council president.
 On July 13th, 2017, Park Pride (along with several nonprofit partners) hosted the Mayoral Forum on Greenspace.
 Nearly 400 greenspace enthusiasts attended to hear the candidates discuss their views on parks, trees, trails and watersheds, and what the future of Atlanta’s environment might look like under each potential administration.
 See the links below for full coverage of this effort:

 Increased Funding for Parks

 Park Pride advocates for increased funding for park operations and maintenance in the City of Atlanta.
-Each budget cycle, we call on our most passionate park advocates to join us at City of Atlanta Council meetings to show support for an increased budget.
+In May of each budget cycle, we call on our most passionate park advocates to join us at City of Atlanta Council meetings to show support for an increased budget.
 Check Park Pride’s calendar for the dates/times/locations of budget hearings at Atlanta City Hall and other advocacy initiatives.

 Greenspace Planing Initiatives